 Not all dog bite settlements need to be brought to court.
 You may be able to receive your settlement from the dog owner’s insurance company.
 Some policies include dog bites outside of the home, such as at a park, or specify certain breeds, including pit bulls.

 However, in some instances you may need to go to court, such as when:

 - The dog owner does not have insurance and will not compensate you

 - The dog owner believes the settlement should be reduced because they claim you provoked the dog

 - The insurance company does not give you a satisfactory settlement offer

-Our personal injury law firm recommends hiring a lawyer even if your claim does not need to go to court because we can present a strong case to insurance companies to ensure the best results out of your dog bite settlement.
+Our personal injury law firm recommends hiring a lawyer even if your claim does not need to go to court because we can present a strong case to insurance companies and work to maximize your dog bite settlement.